 To manufacture aerosolization systems for our planned clinical trials, we expect to utilize third-party contract manufacturers, suppliers and assemblers.
-The manufacturing process will require assembly of the key device sub-components that comprise the aerosolization systems, including the aerosol-generating device, the disposable dose delivery packet and patient interface system necessary to administer our aerosolized SRT in patients in the NICU, PICU and ICU.
+The manufacturing process will require assembly of the key device sub-components that comprise the aerosolization systems, including the aerosol-generating device, the disposable dose delivery packet and patient interface system necessary to administer our aerosolized SRT in patients.
 We expect that third-party vendors will manufacture these key device sub-components, and ship them to one central location for assembly and integration into the aerosolization system.
 Once assembled, critical/product contact components and/or assemblies are packaged and sterilized.
 Each of the aerosolization systems will be quality-control tested prior to release for use in our clinical trials or, potentially, for commercial use.
-To complete the combination drug-device product, we plan to manufacture the SRT drug product at our Totowa, NJ facility.
+To complete the combination drug-device product, we plan to manufacture the SRT drug product at our Totowa, New Jersey facility.

-See the applicable risks discussed in the "Risk Factors" section herein and those contained in our most recent Annual Report on Form 10-K.
+See the applicable risks discussed herein and in the "Risk Factors" section contained in our most recent Annual Report on Form 10-K.